ayk2ea/ds4002-teamLAN/README.md

 The following packages will need to be installed in order to build the code: tidyverse, tidytext, plotly, htmltools, caret, NbClust, and dplyr.

 ### Code Usage
+Using the code above, found in SRC/Proj 1, run the file SRC/MI3 after downloading the following additional packages: cluster, facetoextra, caret, devtools, ggplot, and gridExtra.
+MI3 will use the final airbnb dataframe created in Proj 1 to conduct kmeans clustering with three clusters for each of the six neighborhoods in D.C. with the highest quantity of airbnb reviews.

 ## Data
 ### Data Dictionary